nathanaherne/ml_access_privileges/README.md

 2. How risky each person is in the organization
 	a.
 This helps organizations target specific users for training on best security practices.

-# Breakdown of Data
+# Data Analysis

-A machine learning algorithm is only as good as the data you feed it.
-If you do not understand the data, the algorithm will not understand the data and your algorithm will probably be useless.
+The data you feed a deep learning algorithm is extremely important because a deep learning algorithm learns from the data you feed it.
+If you do not understand the data, misinterpret what the data is telling you, feed the algorithm incorrect data or miss important correlations, the algorithm will not be particularly useful.
+This is the main reason why most deep learning experts spend 75% of their time on the data.

+With this in mind, we will be considering the available data first and then move onto creating a deep learning model to help manage access privileges.

+## Data Correlations

+To create a good deep learning model, we need to find quality correlations and quality is important.
+I am sure you have heard the saying "correlation doesn't equal causation", the saying exists because it is very important to understand why one event is related to another.
+A real world example is the stock price of [Berkshire Hathaway](berkshirehathaway.com) increases when a movie starring Anne Hathaway is released.
+If you wanted to use a deep learning algorithm to predict the stock price of Berkshire Hathaway, then it would be a good idea if the deep learning algorithm considered her upcoming movie releases.
+In saying this, there is no logical reasoning why movies starring a certain person should effect the stock price of a business.
+Alternatively, this correlation does show you the value of looking for all sorts of correlations in your available data, even seemingly unrelated correlations.

+## Overview of data

 To create an algorithm for access privileges, we must first consider what data would be most readily available and build upon that data over time: